yob/home-data/README.md

-collecting data from home and sending it to honeycomb
+collecting data from home and sending it to stackdriver